TDM3cvba/bb-clear-smart-fhir/README.md

 - Built with [Vue.js](https://vuejs.org/), continous integration with [Travis](https://travis-ci.org/stfnh/bb-clear-smart-fhir), automated unit tests by [Jest](https://jestjs.io/).
 Hosted on GitHub Pages (needs to be launched from a SMART on FHIR sandbox, see below).

+# Doctar formflow request API - [link here](https://qua-doctarwebtool.azurewebsites.net/Mederi/Doctar.Api/swagger/index.html?urls.primaryName=Public%2FV1)
+This SMART on FHIR implementation is forked from https://github.com/stfnh/bb-clear-smart-fhir.
+Its purpose is to demonstrate the flow described below.

-The current use case of the Doctar formflow request API assumes no user authentication flow between client (server) and the Doctar API ([link here](https://qua-doctarwebtool.azurewebsites.net/Mederi/Doctar.Api/swagger/index.html?urls.primaryName=Public%2FV1)).
+The current use case of the Doctar formflow request API assumes no user authentication flow between client (server) and the Doctar API ().
 The JWT token is mainly to track and identify use.

 1. Client sends data to the API endpoint.
 2. Server responds with a 201 Created and a collection of links
 3. Client forwards user to the certificate_flow link
 4. User authenticates on Doctar app and completes the e-attest form

 There are other (security) scenarios possible, but this is the easiest and simplest one.

-This SMART on FHIR implementation is forked from https://github.com/stfnh/bb-clear-smart-fhir.
-Its purpose is to demonstrate the flow described above.

 # Getting started, launching the app